MapcreatorIO/api-wrapper/README.md

 ```

 ## Authenticating
 Authentication can be done using OAuth.
-Examples of how to use authentication can be found in the documentation.
+Examples of how to use authentication can be found [in the documentation][docs-auth].
 The
 following authentication methods are supported:
  - ImplicitFlow
  - ImplicitPopupFlow